ramblingadam/networky-public/README.md

 Potential future features/optimizations include:
 - Integrate Cloudinary to allow users to upload contact photos themselves
 - "Remember Me" option when logging in to disable automatic inactivity logout
-- Expandable/Shrinkable contact cards
+- ~~Expandable/Shrinkable contact cards~~ DONE
 - Implement React Error Boundary to catch any errors not caught by my custom error handling component
-- Allow user to set an "action due" string to be associated with the next check-in date (Examples: "Send thank you email", "Ask how the kid's soccer tournament went", etc)
+- ~~Allow user to set an "action due" string to be associated with the next check-in date (Examples: "Send thank you email", "Ask how the kid's soccer tournament went", etc)~~ DONE
-- Refactor the way the 'uncategorized' category works
+- ~~Refactor the way the 'uncategorized' category works~~ DONE
 - Refactor auth token implementation to be cleaner

 ---